wmde/wbaas-deploy/doc/adr/0002-version-terraform-modules-with-git.md

 used when calling a module.

 ## Consequences
-We wil be able to use explicit versions of terraform modules in different environments.
+We will be able to use explicit versions of terraform modules in different environments.
 Deployers will now need to be able to access the `wbaas-deploy` git repo over ssh when running `terraform init`.
 We will need to tag versions of modules after they have been merged to `main` before using them.
 We may still need to refer to local paths, on staging, while actively writing and experimenting with new modules.